ClickHouse/ClickHouse/docs/en/sql-reference/data-types/enum.md

 ENGINE = TinyLog
 ```

-You can also specify legal number for only the first named values.
+You can also specify legal starting number for the first name.

 ``` sql
 CREATE TABLE t_enum